Margery Lyster: Service of Jane Seymour

-Jewels of Jane Seymour

 By October 1537, Lady Lyster was in charge of the jewels of Jane Seymour.
 An inventory was made of the queen's beads, jewels, pomanders, tablets, girdles, borders, brooches, bracelets, buttons, aglets, and chains, in the care of Mistress Lyster.
 Many of the items described were gold decorated with enamel and few pieces were set with gems.
+Lady Lyster received several jewels as gifts.

 As a "gentlewoman of the privy chamber to the late Queen Jane", on 29 November 1537, she was given a discharge or receipt for the late queen's jewels.
+Michael Lyster was a groom of the King's privy chamber at the reception of Anne of Cleves in 1539.

 Marriage and family

 She married Michael Lyster (died 1551) of Hurstbourne Priors, a son of Richard Lyster, in 1537.
 Richard Lyster had a house in Southampton, and was buried nearby at St Michael's Church, where there is a monument.
 Henry VIII gave Margery Lyster a lease of Newbo Abbey in Lincolnshire as an income.